-B Learn at your convenience
+- 2 Learn at your convenience

-Choose from different entry points depending on your qualifications - including fast-track routes for graduates.
+- Choose from different entry points depending on your qualifications.

-Employability
+- Employability

-Enhance your employability by developing skills such as problem-solving, critical thinking and self-discipline, all of which are valued by top law firms and employers worldwide.
+★ Enhance your employability by developing skills such as problem-solving, critical thinking and self-discipline, all of which are valued by top law firms and employers worldwide.